 3. The Immediacy Impulse: It is a well known phenomenon that middle-class parents have fostered what has become known as “delayed gratification” in their children.
 This is the ability to see beyond the immediate time, exam hurdles and privations along the way to a better time in the further distance.
 In earlier times leading educational institutions also bred into the offspring of the rich a notion of the ‘greater good”.
-That some otherwise unacceptable things had to be tolerated so that a “higher outcome” could be achieved or sustained.
+That some otherwise unacceptable things had to be tolerated so that a “higher outcome” could be achieved, or sustained.
 These values ended with the Millennial generation.
-Unfortunately, it also meant that there was no longer a need to be concerned with such things as historical context or the slow adaptability of people to change or strategic considerations – used by or against us.
+Unfortunately, it also meant that there was no longer a need to be concerned with such things as historical context or the slow adaptability of people to change, or even strategic considerations – used by or against us.
 Things are thus judged in terms of immediate payback and narrow interests.
 One example of this is the reaction of many people to the 2020 pandemic lockdowns in Michigan, USA – leading to violent protests and threats in spite of the high number of deaths from the virus justifying the lockdown.

 5.Determinism: There is a pseudo-scientific assumption that the whole world is subject to “cause and effect”.
 However, even the most well proven scientific discoveries still contain degrees of uncertainty.
 If existence was deterministic then the fact that a child was abused, or lived in great poverty could readily be used to explain their phobias or criminality in later life.
+Such outcomes would be inescapable.
 But there are numerous cases of perfectly psychological stable and honest people who had difficult childhoods.
 To accept determinism is, in fact, to reject “free will”.
-Thus, everything anyone did could be ascribed to its inevitability rather than the responsibility of the individual.
+Thus, everything anyone did could be ascribed to its inevitability, rather than the responsibility of the individual.
 Instead of determinism it is far more effective to think in terms of probability.
 This allows for certain factors to be involved in producing an outcome, but only to a partial extent and virtually never in some single causal chain.
-In all cases, moreover, there is going to be a confidence limit for every relationship.
+In all chains of causality, moreover, there is going to be a confidence limit for every relationship.
 Even probability, however, can produce some odd results.
 If, for instance, every time it rained in Denver someone in Boston died of measles does not mean there is any link between those variables at all.
 For a link to exist there must be some pre-existing logical connection between the events.
-Tis may not be immediately obvious, but on investigation can generally be found.
+This may not be immediately obvious, but on investigation can generally be found.

 6.Zero-Sum: Once again, a favourite mistake by “concrete thinkers”, such as those in the trade union movement, who like to divide all human experience into rigid categories – good/bad, practical/impractical, socialist/capitalist, us/them.
 A famous example of this thinking was that adopted by officials and MEPs during the drafting and debate about the EU Working Time Directive.
 It was argued that long working hours were correlated with stress and ill health at work.
 But no actual studies were undertaken to determine this and a maximum weekly working time figure was chosen, not by reference to scientific evidence, but an ancient ILO figure that itself was plucked out of the air.
 Another favourite zero/sum approach to a problem is to declare that if something does not work perfectly, then it is better not to use it at all.
 A case in point is the use of the temperature check during the 2020 coronavirus pandemic.
-Because the check does not pick up all cases it was declared useless in many national guidelines on a return to work.
+Because the check does not pick up all cases of infection it was declared useless in many national guidelines on a return to work.
 However, if it picks up some cases, it is logically more use than if no test at all were used.
 If it picked up false negatives there may be a slight arguement in favour of it not being used.
 However, it would still pick up some people with a serious temperature-inducing illness and therefore be of value.

-7. Disproportionality: We have all felt irritated at times over small things in our lives, especially when what we intended backfires on us or we act when we are tired.
+7. Disproportionality: We have all felt irritated at times over small things in our lives, especially when what we intended backfires on us, or we act when we are tired.
 But there is a more fundamental block to clear thinking that occurs when people lack a sense of what values, outcomes, means, methods, hopes and fears are truly important and what are relatively unimportant.
 This is so often the traditional administrator’s weakness – when they care more about whether a sub clause is in place than whether the whole document is drafted correctly.
 It is equally what the Philosopher Bertrand Russell meant when he said that many schools cared more about whether a pupil swore than if they undertook a cruel act.
-An important skill for the HR Manager is knowing what aspects of their job are key to the success of the business and what may merely have ritual meaning or are simply safe because they conform.
+An important skill for the HR Manager is knowing what aspects of their job are key to the success of the business and what may merely have ritual meaning, or are simply “safe” because they conform.
 The modern HR Professional is, above all, the one person in the management structure of a company (apart from the Chairman) who can step back and take a wider view.
-They are thus frequently the conscience of the organisation and they are able to be this because they maintain a finely tuned sense of proportionality.
+They are thus frequently the conscience of the organisation and are able to be this because they maintain a finely tuned sense of proportionality.

-8.The gambler’s perspective: Virtually all gamblers lose – some more than others.
-But in many ways, we are all gamblers – we take out insurance against lost luggage or ill health and decide one course of action rather than another by recalling how we last acted in similar situations.
+8.The Gambler’s Perspective: Virtually all gamblers lose – some more than others.
+But in many ways, we are all gamblers – we take out insurance against lost luggage, or ill health and decide one course of action rather than another by recalling how we last acted in similar situations.
 We know there is no guarantee of success, but we trust that experience helps to produce a desired outcome.
 However, the most common mistake people make when they bet in a casino, at the racetrack or in daily business life is that the same pattern of chance outcomes will not be sustained.
 For instance, if we roll a dice and come up with a six, three consecutive times, the gambler will assume that the chances of six appearing a fourth consecutive time will be reduced.
 But it is, in fact, exactly the same as all previous rolls of the dice.
 Each roll is a distinct activity and the chances of a particular number coming up are the same at each throw.

 We all fall for the gambling fallacy in everyday life when we choose from available options.
 We do so usually in a total unconscious way – so it does not feel like a fallacy.
 Of course, the converse is also true – when people claim they have a “lucky number”.
-But actually, in most cases, that is less of a fallacy than the sequencing assumption – unless someone else knows your “lucky number” tendency and feeds that choice intentionally or gambles against it.
+But actually, in most cases, that is less of a fallacy than the sequencing assumption – unless someone else knows your “lucky number” tendency and feeds that choice intentionally, or gambles against it.
 Curiously the world’s most favoured numbers are 7, 3 and 8, but they only jointly account for just under a quarter of personal favourites.
 So that is not much help around a roulette – or collective bargaining – table.

 9. The Berkson Paradox: This is a common error amongst many professionals who falsely believe they are operating in an objective and scientific way.
 It is the detection of a false negative correlation between two factors.
 For instance, that trade union activism is negatively correlated with career progress.
-It would seem to make sense because a person denied on opportunity may adopt negative attitudes or develop career aspirations in another institution (ie: a trades union).
+It would seem to make sense because a person denied an opportunity may adopt negative attitudes, or develop career aspirations in another institution (ie: a trades union).
 However, in doing so, they overlook the trade union activists who lack career aspirations and are perfectly satisfied with the substance of thir job.
 Moreover, there are many variables that have a negative correlation that may seem to signify something, but actually mean very little.
 For instance, if a company wishes to use recruitment consultants that are both inexpensive and high quality it may find that it can only have one criteria met.
 Cheap consultants are low quality.
-But the review may be distorted because it excludes the the consultants that are both expensive and high quality and cheap and poor quality.
+But the review may be distorted because it excludes the consultants that are both expensive and high quality and cheap and poor quality.
 Including these may lead the company needing consultants to reposition their thresholds.

-10. The numerical evidence fallacy: Put simply, this works from the assumption that the more instances of an attestation that something happened the greater the weight that what was observed was true.
+10. The Numerical Evidence Fallacy: Put simply, this works from the assumption that the more instances of an attestation that something happened the greater the weight that what was observed was true.
 Thus, an HR manager may receive seven complaints from separate female employees about claimed sexual harassment that implicates one male manager.
 The “prima facie” evidence of this would immediately look strong.
 However, the fact that all complaints are made at the same time might raise suspicions.
 Could these complaints be concerted?
 Could they be retaliatory?
 Might they relate to actions that would not really fall into the category of harassment?
-In another example, a study of employee engagement may indicate a low level in a particular department, the department concerned is known to have a high employee turnover and low productivity level.
+In another example, a study of employee engagement may indicate a low level in a particular department, the department concerned is known to have a high employee turnover and a low productivity level.
 Everything points to the relevant manager’s competence.
 But what if the manager had encouraged staff to be “honest” in the survey?
 Had staff who were developed to be high flyers that left for opportunities elswhere?… and the manager had productivity problems because of high vacancy levels and poor quality residual staff who could not provide effective cover?
 In such a case we have a totally different picture of the manager concerned.